The Very Thought of You (film): Plot

 They meet two young women who work in a parachute factory.
 Cora (Faye Emerson) quickly catches Fixit's eye, while Janet (Eleanor Parker) remembers Dave from school days.
 Upon realizing that Dave has no family nearby, Janet invites him home for Thanksgiving dinner.

 Her family does not treat him kindly.
 Janet's mother does not approve of getting involved with a military man who's away all the time.
 One reason for that is Janet's sister Molly (Andrea King), who is married to a sailor but seeing other men behind his back.
 Janet's brother, classified 4-F, is rude to Dave as well.
-Only her father and younger sister Ellie makes their dinner guest feel welcome.
+Only her father and younger sister Ellie make their dinner guest feel welcome.
 Ellie notices the attraction between Janet and Dave and secretly arranges a date on Thanksgiving morning between Dave and Janet.

-After a day at Mount Wilson runs long and causes them to be late getting Janet back home, but the couple can't bear to part, so Janet and Dave proceed to Cora's apartment and fall asleep.
+A day at Mount Wilson runs long and causes them to be late getting Janet back home, but the couple can't bear to part, so Janet and Dave proceed to Cora's apartment and fall asleep.
 It is 3 a.m. when he takes her home, where Janet's mother slaps her.

 Dave must report for duty in San Diego, but is in love and marries Janet, enjoying a brief honeymoon.
 Molly disapproves and intercepts Dave's letters to Janet.
 Janet decides to move out and live in Cora's apartment.

 She and Dave (with Fixit's help) have a quick rendezvous in San Diego, sleeping on a beach, because all the hotels and trailer parks are full.
 Shortly after this, Janet learns she's pregnant, which leads to more acrimony between her and Molly.

 When news comes that Dave and Fixit have been wounded in the war, everyone in Janet's family finally relents.
 Molly even begs husband Fred (William Prince) for forgiveness and they reconcile.
 It takes months more, but Dave finally returns to rejoin his wife and meet their new baby boy.